Pular para conteúdo

 Returns:

-float: The interest rate interpolated by the specified method for the given
+float: The interest rate interpolated by the specified method for

 """